 Are you flying into Chicago for a vacation in Illinois?
-Alongside the architecture, art, and beautiful blue water beaches, this windy city offers sunflower fields in the farms nearby.
+Alongside the architecture, art, and beautiful blue water beaches, this windy city offers sunflower fields on the farms nearby.
+So be sure to explore a picturesque sunflower field in Illinois during your trip.

 You may have noticed incredible sunflower fields in Minnesota, North and South Dakota, Texas, New York, and even Ohio.
 However, the Prairie State’s farms offer unique art classes, farmers’ markets, and mazes to keep you entertained as well.